Azure/azure-rest-api-specs/specification/dns/resource-manager/readme.md

     # https://azure.github.io/autorest/extensions/#x-ms-long-running-operation-options
   - suppress: ResourceNameRestriction
     reason: We already have naming validation at service end.
-  - where: $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Network/dnsZones/{zoneName}/dnssecConfigs/default"].get.responses["200"].schema
-    suppress: GetCollectionOnlyHasValueAndNextLink
-    reason: This is just a Get operation and not a List operation.
   - suppress: ResourceMustReferenceCommonTypes
     reason: 'We have already defined Resource which has exactly same json structure.
 Not referencing from common-types here to avoid breaking change, since Dns Zones service has already shipped public versions'
   - suppress: LroErrorContent